eightyfour/canny/README.md

 <div canny-mod="menuModule" canny-var="toggleOpenMenuButton"></div>
 <!--
 	...
-and if you wont than add a second button somewhere else in the dom
+and if you wont then add a second button somewhere else in the dom
 	...
 -->
 <div canny-mod="menuModule" canny-var="toggleOpenMenuButton"></div>